wavefrontHQ/docs/pages/doc/ingestion_policies.md

 ## Examine Usage

-As a Super Admin user, you can examine the usage for accounts or groups assigned to different ingestion policies by clicking the name of the policy.
+As a Super Admin user, you can examine the usage for accounts or groups assigned to an ingestion policy from the ingestion policy dashboard.

 1. Log in to your Wavefront instance as a Super Admin user.
-2. From the gear icon <i class="fa fa-cog"/> on the toolbar, select **Usage Portal**.
+2. From the gear icon <i class="fa fa-cog"/> on the toolbar, select **Usage Portal and Subscriptions**.
 3. On the **Ingestion Policies** tab, click the name of the policy you are interested in.

    ![Ingestion policy name link](images/ingestion_policy_team.png)